erhathaway/react-typescript-parcel-boilerplate/README.md

 -   Styling is handled by [Styled-Components](https://www.styled-components.com/)
 -   Animations are handled by [AnimeJS](https://animejs.com/)
 -   Business logic is handled by [MobX](https://mobx.js.org/README.html)
--   Continuous Integration is done via [GitHub Actions](https://github.com/features/actions)
+-   Continuous Integration (CI) is done via [GitHub Actions](https://github.com/features/actions)
 -   Testing supports Typescript and uses React Test Renderer
     -   In the example app, tests are colocated next to the file they test and snapshots are run inline for easier reading
 -   ESLint is configured to work with Typescript, Prettier, and Jest
+-   Husky is added for git-hooks.
+The pre-commit hook checks similar things as the CI

 # Usage